Art and collections

 We care for one of the world's largest and most significant collections of art and heritage objects.
 Explore the highlights, our latest major exhibitions, curatorial research and more.

-Launched in 2009, Trust New Art is an initiative that was designed to bring people closer to contemporary art through the medium of National Trust places.
-On this page, you'll find out about all the exhibitions and events that are happening near you, and discover how to get involved with future Trust New Art projects.
+Launched in 2009, Trust New Art connects people to nature, beauty and history through contemporary arts.
+Discover the exhibitions and events that are happening at the places in our care, and find out how to get involved with future Trust New Art projects.

-Many National Trust places were built with art at their heart.
-Since 2009, Trust New Art has been continuing this important creative legacy by connecting people to these places through contemporary arts - from crafts to architecture, performance to immersive installations.
+Many of the places we look after were built with creativity at their heart.
+Since 2009, Trust New Art has been continuing this important creative legacy by commissioning contemporary arts at the places we look after – from crafts to architecture and performance to immersive installations.

 So far, we’ve worked with more than 300 artists to present new work that's taken visitors to unexplored areas, revealed hidden stories and helped people to see these places in different ways.